money-god/auction-keeper/surplus-auction-keeper/running-in-docker.md

 ## 1\) Modify model file as needed

 A basic surplus auction bidding model can be found in `models/surplus_model.py`.
-It can be modifed to change `MAX_BID_PRICE` or fetch the latest protocol token price from an external source.
+ It **must** be modifed to change `CURRENT_FLX_USD_PRICE`, which is currently set as a constant.
+However, the script can be modified to fetch the latest protocol token price from an external source.

+The minimum acceptable profit when bidding is determined by `MINIMUM_FLX_MULTIPLIER` in the model file and is set to `1.10`.
+This means the lowest price(in RAI) you will accept for protocol tokens is 110% of `CURRENT_FLX_USD_PRICE`.

 ### Then: